bookofproofs/bookofproofs.github.io/_sources/history/19th-century/ramchundra.md

 title: Ramchundra
 born: 1821
 died: 1880
-keywords: Ramchundra, Treatise, Royal Society, Sanskrit College, Asiatic Society, Indian philosophy, mathematics, English-Sanskrit dictionary
+keywords: ramchundra,ramchundra
-description: Ramchundra was the first Indian Fellow of Royal Society and an important figure in mathematics, Indian philosophy and Sanskrit literature who wrote extensive works and translations.
+description: Ramchundra was an Indian mathematician whose book, Treatise on Problems of Maxima and Minima, was promoted by De Morgan.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---